 All of the College's graduate accommodation is equipped with full kitchen facilities, either in communal areas or self-contained.

-Those seeking more detailed information on the policies, procedures and costs of rooms and meals at Peterhouse are encouraged to consult the current version of the Accommodation Handbook.
+Those seeking more detailed information on the policies, procedures and costs of rooms and meals at Peterhouse are encouraged to consult the current version of the Peterhouse Graduate Student Handbook.